What is Islam?

 Charity (Zakaat)

-Muslims around the world partake in a yearly alms to the poor, called Zakaat in which they donate 2.5% of their disposable income to those in need.
-Though 2.5% is the minimum, Muslims are encouraged to give as much as they can all year round to help those who need it most.
-Zakaat is mentioned in the Quraan 32 times, and being generous is a very commendable and emphasized trait in Islam.
+Muslims around the world partake in a yearly alms to the poor, called Zakaat, in which they donate 2.5% of their disposable income to those in need.
+Though 2.5% is the minimum, Muslims are encouraged to give as much as they can throughout the year to help those who need it most.

 Pilgrimage (Hajj)

-Hajj is required at least once in a person’s life.
-Hajj is performed yearly at the same time in the Islamic month Dhul Hijaah in the city Mecca, and lasts for about 5 to 6 days. over those days, worshippers perform rituals that hold deep symbolic meaning.
-Some of which honor significant historical figures like Hagar (the wife of Abraham peace be upon them both) and Abraham himself.
-Millions of people from every corner of the earth make the trek to mecca for Hajj every year.
-It is a life changing event that is filled with quiet reflection, supplication, and a lot of patience and humbleness.
+Hajj is required at least once in a person's life.
+It is performed yearly during the Islamic month of Dhul Hijjah in the city of Mecca, and lasts for about 5 to 6 days.
+During those days, worshippers perform rituals that hold deep symbolic meaning — some of which honor significant historical figures like Hagar (the wife of Abraham, peace be upon them both) and Abraham himself.

 FAQ's and Common topics of discussion